 Will I get a fine for returning library items late?

-No. No library fines will be assessed through the end of October.
+No. No library fines will be assessed.

 I think my library card expired as I'm having difficulty and/or not able to access online resources.

 The Minuteman Library Network has extended expiration dates on library cards to ensure access during this time.
 Please use the Ask a Librarian form and include your name and library card number so that we can look at what is going on with your library card.
 A staff member will be in contact with you as soon as possible.

 Cary Library is now offering passes for venues that provide a "print at home” or online option.

 I returned library items via the book drop and they are still showing up on my library card account.

 During the closure, it will take a longer time for library items to be checked-in from patron’s accounts.
 Read about our Quarantine Procedure to learn more.
 Note that when these items are checked-in no library fines will be assessed.

 I depended on the library for WiFi and I don’t have WiFi at home.